Newspaper of record

 The New York Times Building in Midtown Manhattan.
 Some meanings of the term originated in reference to The New York Times.

-A newspaper of record is a major national newspaper with large circulation whose editorial and news-gathering functions are considered authoritative and independent; they are thus "newspapers of record by reputation" and include some of the oldest and most widely respected newspapers in the world.
+A newspaper of record is a major national newspaper with large circulation whose editorial and news-gathering functions are considered authoritative and independent.
+Such publications are thus "newspapers of record by reputation" and include some of the oldest and most widely respected newspapers in the world.
 The number and trend of "newspapers of record by reputation" is related to the state of press freedom and political freedom in a country.

 It may also be a newspaper authorized to publish public or legal notices, thus serving as a newspaper of public record.
 A newspaper whose editorial content is directed by the state can be referred to as an official newspaper of record, but the lack of editorial independence means that it is not a "newspaper of record by reputation".
 Newspapers of record by reputation that focus on business can also be called newspapers of financial record.